marksherriff/cs3240-f24-website/project.md

 ## Sprint Information

-__Under Construction: Dates are currently correct, but sprint goals need to be updated for this semester's project.__

 For each sprint check, your team must meet the minimum requirements shown below for each sprint to earn full XP.
 Faculty will not override a TA's decision except in extreme circumstances.

 ### Sprint 1: {{site.data.semesterinfo.sprint_1.goal}}